isomerpages/tp-virtualcampus/media/p10/_posts/2022-06-17-post-Sports Club.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>TP Sports Club (TPSC) is a non-academic constituent club that is committed
+<p>The TP Sports Club (TPSC) is a non-academic constituent club that is committed
 to bringing about a vibrant campus, fostering a healthy lifestyle and community bonding through a wide array of physical activities.
 TPSC believes in learning through sports and aims to empower all students through inclusive activities